Shane32/AppTemplate/docs/github-actions-setup.md

 ## Prerequisites

+Before starting this guide, ensure you have:

-- GitHub repository created from template
+- A GitHub repository created from this template
-- Azure Web App created (see [Azure Web App Setup](azure-webapp-setup.md))
+- An Azure Web App created (see [Azure Web App Setup](azure-webapp-setup.md))

 ## Create User Assigned Managed Identity